 For mid to high level restaurants: La Dolce Vita Restro or Fire & Ice are good options for Italian.
 Himalayan Steak house near Chhetrapati or OR2K in Mandala street are great eat places.
 Northfield cafe for Mexican food and curries, Roadhouse cafe for continental food.

 One of the best places to eat in Thamel is unquestionably Black Olives just passed Z Street in North Thamel.
 Rosemary restaurant is always packed during peak season with some great staff and excellent food despite rising prices.
 For more breakfast options try Yala Cafe (next to Rosemary).
-Brezel Cafe serve up the best breakfasts at great prices and unquestionably have the best burgers in Asia!
-In 2019 try Cafe Mitho near Chhetrapati along with the delicious Forest and Plate on the top floor of Mandal Street.
+Again Merhabah has some the best value and tasting breakfasts in Thamel.
+In 2019 try Cafe Mitho near Chhetrapati along with the delicious Forest and Plate on the top floor of Mandala Street.